BastiDood/typscord/README.md

 [Typst]: https://typst.app/

+> [!IMPORTANT]
+> External third-party packages and fonts are currently unsupported.

 ## Development Setup

 Typscord is written in [Rust] using the [Axum] web framework for the [Tokio] runtime.
 Compiling and rendering is powered by the official [Typst] library bindings.